STEP FIVE: EVALUATING DIFFERENT COMMUNITIES AND TAKING TIME TO RESEARCH HOUSING MARKETS

 This can be a source of strain on the community as local services become stretched by the growing population.
 However, it also indicates that the area is in demand and that property values may continue to grow.

-- Review town services and recreational facilities
+- How are the town services and recreational facilities?

 Does the community offer parks and other recreational amenities?
 What services are provided by the town – police, fire, garbage collection, etc.?
 Is there municipal sewer and water service?